-For clarification about scientific priorities or eligibility requirements, please contact: misophonia@milkeninstitute.org.
+For clarification about the online process, documentation needed, scientific priorities or eligibility requirements, please contact: info@MisophoniaFund.org.

 An automated email confirmation is generated upon submission of the LOI or application.
-If you do not receive a confirmation within 24 hours of submitting your application, please check spam filters and then contact info@REAMFoundation.org.
+If you do not receive a confirmation within 24 hours of submitting your application, please check spam filters and then contact info@MisophoniaFund.org.